What does a zero percent disability rating mean?

 For an increase, review your rating decision letter carefully.
-Your rating is not some arbitrary number– it is clearly defined by law.
+Your rating is not some arbitrary number – it is clearly defined by law.
 All decision letters must clearly state the evidence for and against your claim.

 Always refer to the 38 CFR when you receive a new decision from the VA.
 This is an invaluable tool for ensuring that you are being fairly compensated for your disability.
-Review the rating criteria to familiarize yourself with the symptoms which must be documented to protect the rating you have.
+Review the rating criteria to familiarize yourself with the symptoms that must be documented to protect the rating you have.

 Did the VA C&P exam inadequately document your level of disability?
 If the VA examiner under-reported your disability level, you should appeal the rating with evidence directly addressing the symptoms needed for the higher rating.

-Facts About Appealing A Disability Claim With The VA
+Facts About Appealing a Disability Claim With the VA

 After a VARO (Veterans Affairs Regional Office) decision, you have 365 days in which to file your appeal.
 The new appeal system provides 3 different options to file an appeal.
 The three different options are a Supplemental Claim, a Higher-Level Review, and a Board Appeal.